 Q. Does renters insurance cover carpet damage?

-Renters insurance is primarily for your personal belongings.
-If the carpet is part of the rented unit and belongs to the landlord, the most likely scenario would be that a portion of the security deposit is withheld by the landlord.
-However, if the carpet is one of your belongings, damage sustained could be covered by renters insurance depending on the source of the damage.
-For example, renters insurance most likely won’t cover wear and tear, but would cover damage caused by a fire or flooding from a burst pipe.
+Renters insurance is primarily for tenants’ personal belongings.
+If the damaged carpet is part of the rented unit and belongs to the landlord, then the most likely scenario would be that a portion of the security deposit is withheld by the landlord.
+However, if the tenant purchased and installed the carpet themselves, then any damage could be covered by renters insurance depending on the source of the damage.
+For example, renters insurance most likely won’t cover wear and tear, but it might cover damage caused by a fire or flooding from a burst pipe.

 Q. Does renters insurance cover broken windows or glass doors?